The Essence of Lombardian Cuisine

 Zuppa alla Pavese

 Zuppa alla Pavese is quintessential soup of cucina povera traditions in the province of Pavia.
 Legend has it the simple soup was initially made to nourish King Francis I of France when he was taken captive after his defeat in the Battle of Pavia.
-Zuppa alla Pavese is prepared by poaching an egg in beef, or chicken broth ladled over toasted bread.
+Zuppa alla Pavese is prepared by poaching an egg in beef, or chicken broth spooned over toasted bread.
 The simple soup is topped with grated Parmigiano Reggiano to serve.

 Minestrone alla Milanese